"Professionalism Through Training"

-* Recruits must plan on arriving 30 minutes prior to the start of class.
+* Recruits must arrive 30 minutes prior to the start of class.

 **Courses may have adjusted hours or may be conducted on some Sundays due to facility availability, etc. Recruits will be notified of any changes in the academy schedule in advance.

-The Palomar College Police Academy was redesigned in 2016 as a modular training program.
+Palomar College Basic Police Academy was redesigned in 2016 as a modular Regular Basic Course (RBC) training program.
 Those wishing to pursue a full-time position as a peace officer would attend the entire year-long program to be hired as a full-time sworn peace officer in California.
 The modular format also meets the needs of those aspiring to be Level III, Level II, or Level I reserve police officers.
 Modules are completed in descending order: Module III, followed by Module II, and then Module I.